-- 7.4 There shall be Mini Project with Seminar during I year II semester for internal evaluation of 100 marks.
-The Departmental Committee (DC) will review the progress of the mini project during the seminar presentations and evaluate the same for 50 marks.
-Mini Project Viva Voce will be evaluated by the DC for another 50 marks before the semester end examinations.
-Student shall carryout the mini project in consultation with the mini project supervisor which may include critically reviewing the literature, project implementation and submit it to the department in the form of a report and shall make an oral presentation before the DC consisting of Head of the Department, Mini Project supervisor and two other senior faculty members of the department.
+- 1. 10 marks for write-up - 2.
+15 for experiment/program - 3.
+15 for evaluation of results - 4.
+10 marks for presentation on another experiment/program in the same laboratory course and - 5.
+10 marks for viva-voce on concerned laboratory course - 7.5 The Semester End Examination shall be conducted with an external examiner and the laboratory teacher.
+The external examiner shall be appointed from the other reputed colleges which will be decided/approved by the examination branch/Chief Controller of Examinations of the Institution. - 7.6 There shall be Mini Project with Seminar during I year II semester for internal evaluation of 100 marks.
+The Departmental Academic Committee (DAC) will review the progress of the mini project during the seminar presentations and evaluate the same for 50 marks.
+Mini Project Viva Voce will be evaluated by the DAC for another 50 marks before the semester end examinations.
+Student shall carryout the mini project in consultation with the mini project supervisor which may include critically reviewing the literature, project implementation and submit it to the department in the form of a report and shall make an oral presentation before the DAC consisting of Head of the Department, Mini Project supervisor and two other senior faculty members of the department.
 The student has to secure a minimum of 50% of marks in i) seminar presentation and ii) mini project viva voce, to be declared successful.
-If he fails to obtain the minimum marks, he has to reappear for the same as and when scheduled. - 7.5 Every student shall be required to submit a thesis or dissertation on a topic approved by the Dissertation Review Committee (DRC). - 7.6 DRC shall be constituted with the Head of the Department as Chairperson, Dissertation Supervisor and one senior faculty member of the Department offering the M. Tech programme. - 7.7 Registration of Dissertation Work: A student is permitted to register for the Dissertation work after satisfying the attendance requirement in all the courses, both theory and practicals up to I year M.Tech II Semester. - 7.8 After satisfying 7.7, a student has to present the following in DissertationWork Review I, in consultation with his Dissertation Supervisor: the title, objective, and plan of action of his Dissertation work to the DRC for approval within four weeks from the commencement of Second year First Semester.
-Only after obtaining the approval of the DRC, the student shall initiate the Dissertation work. - 7.9 If a student wishes to change his supervisor or topic of the dissertation, he can do so with the approval of the DRC.
+If he fails to obtain the minimum marks, he has to reappear for the same as and when scheduled.

+- 7.7 Every student shall be required to submit a thesis or dissertation on a topic approved by the Dissertation Review Committee (DRC). - 7.8 DRC shall be constituted with the Head of the Department as Chairperson, Dissertation Supervisor and one senior faculty member of the Department offering the M. Tech programme. - 7.9 Registration of Dissertation Work: A student is permitted to register for the Dissertation work after satisfying the attendance requirement in all the courses, both theory and practicals up to I year M.Tech II Semester. - 7.10 After satisfying 7.9, a student must present in Dissertation Work Review-I, in consultation with his Dissertation Supervisor: the title, objective, and plan of action of his Dissertation work to the DRC for approval within four weeks from the commencement of Second year First Semester.
+Only after obtaining the approval of the DRC, the student shall initiate the Dissertation work. - 7.11 If a student wishes to change his supervisor or topic of the dissertation, he can do so with the approval of the DRC.
 However, the DRC shall examine whether or not the change of topic/supervisor leads to a major change of his initial plans of dissertation proposal.
-If yes, his date of registration for the dissertation work starts from the date of change of Supervisor or topic as the case may be. - 7.10 A student shall submit his dissertation progress report in two stages at least with a gap of three months between them.
+If yes, his date of registration for the dissertation work starts from the date of change of Supervisor or topic as the case may be. - 7.12 A student shall submit his dissertation progress report in two stages at least with a gap of three months between them.